 Featured image: Every Star Wars movie begins with a reference to its spatial and historical character.
 Screenshot.

-Garrett Dash Nelson is a Ph.D. student in Geography at UW-Madison who works on historical geography, landscape and community planning, and intellectual history.
+Garrett Dash Nelson is a Ph.D. student in Geography at the University of Wisconsin–Madison who works on historical geography, landscape and community planning, and intellectual history.
 His dissertation research follows the search for the “unit landscape” at different geographic scales across a 150-year arc of American land planning.
 Website.
 Twitter.
 Contact.

-Eric Nost is a Ph.D. student in Geography at UW-Madison.
+Eric Nost is a Ph.D. student at the University of Wisconsin–Madison.
 His research describes the technologies environmental regulators, non-profit conservationists, and private sector entrepreneurs produce and utilize to confront complex, dynamic socio-environmental problems.
 He is currently looking at efforts to restore coastal marshes following the Deepwater Horizon oil spill.
+Twitter.
 Contact.
-Twitter.